 - Credit unions are not profit-making businesses.
 Depositors own credit unions, and they vote for management and policy decisions.
 They often offer limited products and services but they tend to pay higher interest on deposits and charge lower fees and interest rates on loans than conventional banks.
 While credit unions have traditionally been restricted to specific areas or groups, there are now credit unions that anyone can join.

 - Online banks exist entirely online.
-Becuase they don’t have the overhead of physical branches they often charge low interest on loans, have low fees, and pay high interest on deposits.
+Because they don’t have the overhead of physical branches they often charge low interest on loans, have low fees, and pay high interest on deposits.
 They may not be the best choice if you need or prefer the option of talking to a live person.

 3. There are Different Types of Bank Accounts

 Banks offer different types of deposit products.
 These are some of the most common types of bank accounts.

 - Checking accounts are for everyday transactions.
 They often have paper checks and a debit card associated with them.
 There are usually no transaction limits.
 Checking accounts usually do not pay interest, and they may charge fees for some services.
 These accounts are for money you will spend, not money you want to save.

 - Savings accounts are for short-term savings.
 They pay interest, but usually at a relatively low rate.
 There will usually be a limit on the number of transactions you can make per month.

 - Certificates of deposit let you deposit a fixed amount for a set period of time.
 You commit the money for that time and receive a higher interest rate in return.
 You may forfeit some or all of the interest if you withdraw the money before the set period is over.
 These accounts are a great way to save for a specific event.